leahevy/template-python-project/template_python_project/examples.md

-# Examples
+# 💡 Examples

-👍 Some example ✍️documentation can be written here and will be included in the  **pdoc** output.
+👍 Some example documentation can be written here and will be included in the  **pdoc** output.